These states are ending unemployment benefits and $300 bonus this week

-Louisiana is the latest to join the list of states planning to end the $300-a-week-benefit program -- it's also the first state with a Democratic governor to end the benefits.
-Alaska, Iowa, Mississippi and Missouri have already terminated the program, with eight more states ending their pandemic-related unemployment benefits on June 19.
-For people living in one of the 26 states ending participation before the Sept.
-6 federal cutoff, the long-term unemployed and freelancers will lose their jobless aid completely.
+Following four states on June 12, another eight states slashed pandemic-related unemployment benefits this past weekend, with an additional 14 states looking to do the same in coming weeks.
+A total of 26 states have pledged to end participation in federal unemployment programs before the Sept.
+6 federal cutoff.
+That means that the long-term unemployed and freelancers in more than half of US states will lose their jobless aid entirely.

-Last week, the first-time unemployment claims were 412,000 -- an increase of 37,000 from the previous week's claims.
-Dozens of state governors claim the enhanced unemployment coverage is preventing workers from filling open positions.
-The White House has responded by saying that states are free to make their own decisions and that the federal government will not intervene.
+First-time unemployment claims numbered 412,000 last week, an increase of 37,000 from the previous week.
+State governors opting out of the extra unemployment coverage say that it's preventing workers from filling open positions.
+The White House has responded by saying that states are free to make their own decisions and that the federal government won't intervene.
 And President Joe Biden recently indicated that he doesn't plan to extend those benefits beyond Labor Day.

-During this time, the IRS has been refunding people who were taxed on their 2020 unemployment benefits, and some states are offering a back-to-work bonus to fill jobs.
+We'll continue to update this story as we receive more information.
+In the meantime, you may be interested in knowing that the IRS has been refunding people who were taxed on their 2020 unemployment benefits, and some states are offering a back-to-work bonus to fill jobs.
 Here's more information about the advanced child tax credit payments starting July 15 and stimulus "plus-up" payments.
-You might also be interested in whether the government has back pay you need to claim.
-We will update this story as we receive more information.

 Citing labor shortages, state governors say pandemic-related unemployment benefits discourage workers from taking jobs.
 Many economists and analysts disagree, noting that several factors are preventing people from finding suitable work -- including low wages, lack of child care and fear of contracting COVID-19.